 What you need to steal it: A service-based business, a LeadPages account, and an online appointment booking system

 Plenty of people intend to use coupons.
-(The front of my fridge is testament to that, though I can’t say I recall the last time I handed a coupon over to a cashier.)
-It’s frustrating if you’re a business owner, because someone who clips and saves your coupon is so close to coming into your shop.
+(The front of my fridge is a testament to that, though I can’t say I recall the last time I handed a coupon over to a cashier.)
+It’s frustrating if you’re a business owner because someone who clips and saves your coupon is so close to coming into your shop.
 But typically, there’s no way to give a coupon hoarder the extra nudge they need.

 Unless you shift the entire sequence online.
 That’s what Head of Marketing Automation Chris Davis did in his Build My Business: Hair Salon campaign.